ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ```
 cd Waton-NLP/Watson-NLP-Custom-Model-Container/Runtime
 ```
-In this directory, you will find a Dockerfile and a models directory.
-The Dockerfile will be used to build the standalone container.
-During the build, models that reside in the models directory will be incorporated into the container image.
+In this directory is a Dockerfile and a models subdirectory.
+When we build the container image, any models that are in the models directory will be copied into the container image.

-### 2. Save the model
+### 2. Export the model
 If you have trained a model in a Watson Studio notebook, then in this step you will export it and put it in the *models* directory.
 If you do not have a trained model, you can download a sample model from [here](https://github.com/ibm-build-labs/Watson-NLP/releases/download/ml_model/ensemble_classification-wf_en_emotion).
 Save it to the *models* directory with the name `ensemble_classification-wf_en_emotion-stock`, and then skip to step 3.

 Before you can export your custom model, ensure that a project token is set in the notebook environment so that your notebook can access the Cloud Object Storage (COS) bucket associated with your project.